makerdao/community/governance/polls/Fire Drill - July 8, 2022.md

 ---
 # Poll: Fire Drill - July 8, 2022

 Something's not right!
 There's not supposed to be a poll here...
 Check out the MakerDAO Discord and Forum to make sure someone has been notified about this irregularity.
-In a real emergency, the protocol's success could be dependent on how quickly we are able to mobilize.
+In a real emergency, the protocol's success could be dependent on how quickly we can mobilize.
 Make sure you are clear this is a drill, but go make sure others are responding to this evolving situation!

-The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the the Secruity Stakeholder Alignment Initiative.
+The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Security Stakeholder Alignment Initiative.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for two days beginning on Friday, July 8 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**